metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 directory domain within repository.

-Most important is to keep each function in it's own script, separated into Public/Private folders, this is required for 2 valid reasons:
+Most important is to keep each function in it's own script, separated into Public/Private folders, this is required for reasons:

 1. To perform tests on private functions without exporting them from module
 2. For organizational purposes, to make it easy to maintain and navigate module functions.